Go back to all articles

 For the chosen days we divide operations to average out the operation intensity for each hour.

-It’s necessary to evaluate the time range, when the relations between operations is similar to the rush hour.
-This period will be covered by the load profile.
-For the remainder of the time we need to create a separate load profile.
+It’s necessary to evaluate the time range when the relations between operations are similar to rush hour.
+The load profile will cover this period.
+For the remainder of the time, we need to create a separate load profile.

 If the load profile is aimed to analyze certain operations, it’s recommended to make sure that the chosen days and hours have the maximal intensity in respect of the operations.